jeff-v-h/portfolio/README.md

 ## How the portfolio was made

 The project was built using widely accepted html and css practices.
-This was done following style guides witht he formatting created following an initial design mockup.
+This was done following style guides with the formatting created following an initial design mockup.